 The goal of dividend growth investors is to stick with stocks that have consistent dividend payouts, with great dividend growth and dividend yield.
 This will allow for you to take advantage of the double compound effect, where both dividend growth and stock price appreciation play a role in the returns you earn.

 Therefore, if anything is threatening this system, you should seriously consider selling the culprit stock.

 Below are seven major indications to sell a dividend stock, with several examples to aid your learning.
 The more indications a dividend-paying company has, the more I recommend selling the company.

-If a year or two has gone by and there has been no dividend increase, assuming no drastic long-term market recession, this is a huge sign that you should sell your dividend-paying stock!
+If a year or two has gone by and there has been no dividend increase, assuming no significant market recession, this is a huge sign that you should sell your dividend-paying stock!

 As dividend investors, we want dividend yield and dividend growth to increase.
 If it’s not increasing, it will not allow us to take advantage of the compounding effect.
 Therefore, if after a year or two there are no more dividend increases, sell the stock, regardless of any other indications.

 A lack of dividend increases is typically due to a company who is struggling to manage its cash, often because of high and unmanageable amounts of debt.
 This could eventually lead to a complete dividend cut or suspension.